 Read on– this helpful guide to common mushrooms breaks down some of the more common types of edible mushrooms.

-These are probably the most common cooking mushrooms in the United States.
+White button mushrooms are probably the most common cooking mushrooms in the United States.
 Found in grocery stores and many takeout meals, some people criticize white button mushrooms as being soft and bland.

 When prepared correctly, however, these high-protein mushrooms are crisp and flavorful.
 The secret to crisp white button mushrooms?
 Don’t wash them before cooking.
 Just wipe them off with a damp paper towel.
 Saute them briefly with some butter or oil, then add them to a dish, or eat them on their own.